NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 > * Refer to the NativeScript docs for a [more detailed look at how NativeScript layouts work](http://docs.nativescript.org/layouts) and the various things you can do to configure them.
 > * Check out Jen Looper's article on [demystifying NativeScript layouts](https://www.nativescript.org/blog/demystifying-nativescript-layouts) for a more thorough look at NativeScript layouts in action.

-### CSS
+### Global CSS

 NativeScript uses a [subset of CSS](http://docs.nativescript.org/styling) to change the visual appearance of your app.
 You can use three mechanisms to add CSS properties to UI components: [application-wide CSS](http://docs.nativescript.org/styling#application-wide-css) (`app.css`), component-specific CSS, and an [inline `style` attribute](http://docs.nativescript.org/styling#inline-css).
+In this section we’ll cover application-wide, or global CSS, and in the next section we’ll look at how to apply CSS rules to individual components.

-> **TIP**: Although inline styles are great for quick testing—e.g. `<StackLayout style="background-color: green;">` you should avoid them in general because the `style` attributes tend to clutter up your templates, especially if you need to apply multiple rules.
+> **TIP**: Although inline styles are great for quick testing—e.g. `<StackLayout style="background-color: green;">`—you should avoid them in general because the `style` attributes tend to clutter up your templates, especially if you need to apply multiple rules.

-Let's start by adding a few application-wide CSS rules.

 <h4 class="exercise-start">
     <b>Exercise</b>: Create global styles